rdmartins/Bare/README.md

 The script will perform this actions for you:

-1. Test for Ruby, Bundler and NPM;
+1. Test for Ruby, jekyll and NPM;
-2. Install the jekyll gem and it's dependencies;
-3. Install all node dependencies;
+3. Install node dependencies;
 4. Create jekyll basic file structure;
 5. Remove the init script;
 6. Destroy the git repo;